 The Contingent Valuation Method (CVM) can be used to examine residents' opinions on the implementation of wastewater management investments.
 This method is based on surveys conducted among respondents interested in a given good or service.
 The researcher may ask the respondents questions in the form of WTP (Willingness to Pay), i.e. if they are able to pay for access to a given good or service.
-Most often these are closed questions in which information is obtained in an indirect way whether the respondent's WTP is above or below the amount specified in the question (Czajkowski, 2011; Graczyk, 2005).
-An important problem related to closedended questions is the so-called confirmation effect, where some respondents tend to give positive answers to the asked questions, regardless of their content (Holmes et al., 2002).
+Most often, these are closed questions in which information is obtained in an indirect way whether the respondent's WTP is above or below the amount specified in the question (Czajkowski, 2011; Graczyk, 2005).
+A significant problem related to closedended questions is the so-called confirmation effect, where some respondents tend to give positive answers to the asked questions, regardless of their content (Holmes et al., 2002).

-Questions about WTP should be applied when the respondent is entitled to the current level of a given good and then the question concerns the improvement of his situation and when the respondent is entitled to the current level of a given good and then the question concerns the possibility of its deterioration.
-Surveys are usually conducted in several variants, differing in the amount of the sum, which allows for more accurate estimation of the WTP distribution (Perman et al., 2003).
+Questions about WTP should be applied when the respondent is entitled to the current level of a given good.
+Then the question concerns his situation improvement and when the respondent is entitled to the current level of a given good.
+Then the question concerns the possibility of its deterioration.
+Surveys are usually conducted in several variants, differing in the amount of the sum, which allows for a more accurate estimation of the WTP distribution (Perman et al., 2003).

-A variant of a closed question is a double closed question, in which, depending on the answer to the first question, another one is asked, in which the amount is reduced in case of a negative answer or increased in case of a positive answer (Bateman et al., 1996).
+A closed question variant is a double closed question.
+Depending on the answer to the first question, another one is asked.
+The amount is reduced in case of a negative answer or increased in a positive answer (Bateman et al., 1996).

 The beginnings of the method of conditional valuation date back to 1947.
-This method was used in 1958 for the valuation of recreational activities in the Delaware river basin (Mack et al., 1965) In 1963 Davis spread the use of this method (Davis, 1963) However, it was not until 1979 that the CVM in the USA was officially accepted after the Water Resources Council had revised the rules and standards used to evaluate water projects (Hanemann, 1992; Navrud, 1992).
-In 1980, a conditional valuation was accepted in the USA, along with other environmental assessment methods, as since then government agencies have increasingly used this valuation technique (Carson, 1998; Turner et al., 1992; Carson, 2002).
+This method was used in 1958 for the valuation of recreational activities in the Delaware river basin (Mack et al., 1965).
+In 1963, Davis spread the use of this method (Davis, 1963) However; it was not until 1979 that the CVM in the

+USA was officially accepted after the Water Resources Council had revised the rules and standards used to evaluate water projects (Hanemann, 1992; Navrud, 1992).
+In 1980, conditional valuation was accepted in the USA, along with other environmental assessment methods, as since then, government agencies have increasingly used this valuation technique (Carson, 1998; Turner et al., 1992; Carson, 2002).